ccano2011/wedding-app/README.md

 <!-- > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation! -->
 - Build out logic that will prevent duplicate RSVPs
 - Use CSS framework to incorporate animations
-- Authentication for the Cork board components
+- Implement Full CRUD to the RSVP component

 ***